Dynatrace/dynatrace-automation-tools/docs/Site-Reliability-Guardian/SRGAutomation.dev.md

 # Development documentation for Site Reliability Automation

-This command uses the AuthOptions to require authentication tokens for Classic and Gen3 API's.
-The scope for each token is detailed in the main documentation for the command.
-[SRGAutomation](SRGAutomation.md)

 ## Using VS Code

 To debug with VSCode profiles please create a `.env` file under the `cli` folder with the following variables: